LaurentAjdnik/mcproxy/README.md

 ## Capabilities aggregation

-An MCProxy can aggregate capabilities from different servers into a meaningful package.
+An MCProxy can aggregate capabilities from different MCP Servers into a meaningful package.

 ## Capabilities blocking

-An MCProxy may expose only a subset of the capabilities provided by the server(s) it connects to.
+An MCProxy may expose only a subset of the capabilities provided by the MCP Server(s) it connects to.

 ## Capabilities disambiguation

-With the fast-growing number of servers, me might end up with some name collisions.
-An MCProxy may rename capabilities, so that they appear unique to a client, and handle routing to the appropriate server.
+With the fast-growing number of MCP Servers, me might end up with some name collisions.
+An MCProxy may rename capabilities, so that they appear unique to an MCP Client, and handle routing to the appropriate MCP Server.

+## On-the-fly internationalization (i18n)

+The current version of the MCP Specification does not provide i18n (see [my issue about this](https://github.com/modelcontextprotocol/specification/issues/86)).

+An MCProxy could translate some fields on the fly, using a translation API or an LLM.

+# Configuration

+In order to connect to MCP Servers, MCProxy uses the same configuration file format as defined in the [Quickstart section](https://modelcontextprotocol.io/quickstart#installation) of the MCP docs.

+Some more internal configuration is available for the MCProxy itself.

+Finally, each module provides some configuration directives.
+For instance:
+- The preferred language, for an i18n module
+- The capabilities not to expose, for a capabilities-blocking module
+- ...